miguelavh/LUA_Watchdrip_Watchface_graph_Xiaomi_band9/README.md

 Download all code, edit with visual studio code and compile with latest version of easyface from m0tral https://github.com/m0tral/EasyFace

 To upload to your band you must use latest mi-fitness modified apk from @m0tral group in telegram MiFitness mod (thanks to @m0tral for his great work) and synchronize with your band (uninstall official mifitness if necessary).
+Before you must ask for watchface developer in telegram group.